saucelabs/sauce-school/codelabs/Module2_APITesting.md

 If you are getting  a test error, and want to find out more about what an HTTP call you are making is returning, The HTTP Client, accessible from your project dashaboard, can be a useful tool.

-You can use the HTTP Client to send a request, and even add in headers &  key- value pairs to
+You can use the HTTP Client to send a request, and even add in headers (suach as authorization credentials) &  other information to  a

 <img src="assets/apif-mod2/HTTP_Test.png" alt="Add Global Parameter", width="600"/>